 The Democratic Republic of the Congo (DRC), the second-largest country in Africa, has been mired in conflict for decades.
 A country of paradoxes, it is a land rich in natural resources, but its people are among the poorest in the world.

-Ebola alert — Dec.
-15, 2018: Ebola briefly broke out in May in northwestern DRC.
-Then the deadly virus resurfaced in August in the northeast, killing 313 of 531 people infected as of Dec.
-15. This is the tenth outbreak of the deadly viral disease in the DRC since it was identified in the 1970s.
+Ebola briefly broke out in May 2018 in northwestern DRC, then the deadly virus resurfaced in August in the northeast.
+This is the 10th outbreak of the deadly viral disease in the DRC since it was identified in the 1970s.
 Earlier outbreaks were quickly contained and didn’t spread beyond isolated rural communities.
-Now that an Ebola case has been confirmed in an urban area — the town of Beni —the World Health Organization and local partners have organized an all-out effort to vaccinate healthcare workers and hundreds of other people who may have been in contact with the virus.